citp/privacy-policy-historical/h/ha/har/harveynorman.co.nz.md

-> *The following text is extracted and transformed from the harveynorman.co.nz privacy policy that was archived on 2013-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130623224021id_/http%3A//www.harveynorman.co.nz/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the harveynorman.co.nz privacy policy that was archived on 2013-11-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131104074254id_/https%3A//www.harveynorman.co.nz/corporate-information/privacy-policy.html) for the most accurate reproduction.*

-# Corporate Information :: Privacy Policy - Harvey Norman New Zealand
+# Harvey Norman Website Privacy PolicyPrivacy Policy | Harvey Norman New Zealand

 ### 1. Application